Spatial Sensitivity Scoring Models: Implementation Workflow

 self.modulus = modulus

-def split_score(self, score: float) -> List[int]:
+def split_score(self, score: float) -> list[int]:

 shares = [secrets.randbelow(self.modulus) for _ in range(self.n_parties - 1)]